Agent-Hellboy/gunicorn-prometheus-exporter/docs/api-reference.md

 pip install gunicorn-prometheus-exporter[tornado]
 ```

-**⚠️ Warning:** TornadoWorker has known compatibility issues with metrics collection.
+**Warning:** TornadoWorker has known compatibility issues with metrics collection.
 The Prometheus metrics endpoint may hang or become unresponsive.
 Use `PrometheusEventletWorker` or `PrometheusGeventWorker` instead for async applications.

 **Features:**
 - All features of PrometheusWorker
 - Tornado-based async IOLoop
 - High concurrency for async applications
-- ⚠️ **Known issues with metrics collection**
+- **Known issues with metrics collection**

 ## 🔌 Plugin Architecture